VsevolodSauta/jobpool/queue.md

 **Postconditions**:
 - If `wasExecuting = true`:
   - Job status becomes `STOPPED`
+  - `FinalizedAt` timestamp set to current time (if not already set)
+  - Capacity is freed for the StreamJobs call that had this job assigned (job was actively executing when cancelled)
 - If `wasExecuting = false`:
   - Job status becomes `UNKNOWN_STOPPED`
-- Capacity freed for the StreamJobs call that had this job assigned
+  - `FinalizedAt` timestamp set to current time (if not already set)
+  - Capacity is not freed (job was not executing, so no capacity was held)
+- `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
 - If job not found or not in `CANCELLING` state:
   - Returns error

 **Observable Effects**:
 - Job transitions to terminal state
-- Capacity increases for the StreamJobs call that had this job assigned
+- Capacity increases for the StreamJobs call that had this job assigned only if `wasExecuting=true` (job was actively executing when cancelled)

 **Backend Expectations**:
 - Must transition job from `CANCELLING` to `STOPPED` (if `wasExecuting=true`) or `UNKNOWN_STOPPED` (if `wasExecuting=false`) atomically